 @init_27 have ported the lesson notebooks to the kernels.
 Sanyam Bhutani is maintaing the kaggle kernels, for any questions/issues please report in the discussion thread here.

-No setup steps are required, just click on “fork” and run it.
+No setup steps are required, just click on “Copy and Edit” to fork and run it.

 Index of Kernels